auth0/docs/articles/integrations/aws-eventbridge.md

  - eventbridge
 contentType: how-to
 ---
-# Integrating AWS EventBridge with Auth0
+# Integrate AWS EventBridge with Auth0

 Amazon Web Services' EventBridge is a serverless event bus that acts as an intermediary allowing you to send data from your applications to AWS services.

-This tutorial will cover how to create an event-driven workflow using EventBridge to send your Auth0 tenant logs to the targets of your choice (e.g., AWS EC2 instances, Lambda functions, Kinesis streams, ECS tasks).
+You can create an event-driven workflow using EventBridge to send your Auth0 tenant logs to the targets of your choice (e.g., AWS EC2 instances, Lambda functions, Kinesis streams, and ECS tasks).

 ## Send events from Auth0 to AWS EventBridge